-caused mainly by packet collisions rather than by node mobility.
+To evaluate this technique, we applied it to an ad hoc network which used table-driven routing with fixed terminals.
+In a fixed ad hoc network, packet losses are caused mainly by packet collisions rather than by node mobility.
 In this way, we could clearly see the effect of this technique.
 Flexible Radio Network (FRN) is a commercially available product based on an ad hoc network system, and it is driven by a routing table with fixed nodes [12].
 We therefore used FRN to evaluate our proposed technique.
 Through a simulation using networks with various topologies, we found that throughput could be improved by up to 60%, or at least 10% in a very high load situation, by applying our proposed technique.

 This paper is organized as follows.
 Sec.
 2 describes the FRN system and Sec.
 3 describes our proposed technique.
 We evaluate the technique in Sec.
-4, and discuss the applicability of our proposed technique to other existing ad hoc networks.
-We conclude the paper in Sec.
+4 and conclude the paper in Sec.
 5.